Functions preserving positive definiteness for sparse matrices: Soft-thresholding

 Since $\alpha > 0$, to prove properties (1), (2) and (4), we only need to study the Schur complement of $\alpha $ in the three matrices: $A_{n+1}$, $\widetilde{A}_{n+1}$ and in the matrix obtained from $A_{n+1}$ by soft-thresholding the $(1,n+1)$ and $(n+1,1)$ elements.
 We will prove that properties (1), (2) and (4) hold true asymptotically as $\alpha, b \rightarrow \infty$.
 Therefore, the result will follow by choosing appropriately large values of $\alpha$ and $b$.

 The Schur complement of $\alpha$ in $A_{n+1}$ is given by

+where the dots in the above matrices represent zeros.
 Let us take $\alpha = b^3$.
-Since $a_{n+1}$ and $\alpha$ depend on the value of $b$ and since $\epsilon = \epsilon_0$ is fixed, $b$ becomes the only ``free'' parameter.
+Since $a_{n+1}$ and $\alpha$ depend on the value of $b$ and since $\epsilon$ is fixed, $b$ becomes the only ``free'' parameter.
 We will prove that properties (1), (2) and (4) hold for large values of $b$.
 We begin by studying the limiting behavior of different quantities related to the Schur complement (\ref{eqn:schur_compl}).
 We will show that

 Equation (\ref{eqn:limit1}), follows easily by equation (\ref{eqn:defn_a}), since